ZIO

 Positive and negative consequences are listed as “Good, because …” and “Bad, because …”, respectively.
 An example for a positive consequence is an improvement of a desired quality.
 A negative consequence might be extra effort or risk during implementation.

-Validation.
-This optional section describes how the implementation of/compliance with the ADR is evaluated (aka enforced), for instance by way of a review or a test.
-See “A Definition of Done for Architectural Decision Making” in this blog for related hints.
+Validation/Confirmation.
+This optional section describes how the implementation of/compliance with the ADR is evaluated (aka enforced), for instance by way of a design/code review or a test.

 Pros and Cons of the Options.
 Here, the alternatives that address the problem can be explained and analyzed more thoroughly.